 Thanks also to Pridwin and St Charles, who generously host our rehearsals, and to the many people who make our concerts possible.

-The trip to Germany is a major milestone, and is going to be hard work, and I want to thank all those who are contributing to that.
-Thanks also to the committee, our patrons, sponsors and friends, and of course our audiences, all of whom make this possible.
+Finally, thanks to the committee, our patrons, sponsors and friends, and of course our audiences, all of whom make this possible.

-CHAIRMAN & TREASURER’S REPORT 2017
+CHAIRMAN & TREASURER’S REPORT 2019

-AGM : February 2018
+AGM : February 2019

 My thanks go to Richard Cock and Kate Pape for their ongoing contribution in raising corporate sponsorships.
 My thanks also go to the regular patrons, sponsors and friends, many of whom are choir members.
-As in past years, the generosity of the choir patrons and sponsors has made a vital difference to the choir’s financial position, contributing donations of R320,479 for the year.
+As in past years, the generosity of the choir patrons and sponsors has made a vital difference to the choir’s financial position, contributing donations of R345,999 for the year.

 Finally, of course, I must record my gratitude to our incomparable Music Director, whose expertise, energy, humour and entrepreneurial skill makes it possible for the choir to produce such varied and beautiful music, and to have great fun in doing so.